MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-5-explore-enriched-data.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see:   [Tutorial part 4: Enrich your data](tutorial-4-enrich-data.md)

-## Explore data further in a KQL queryset

-In this module, you're going to write queries using [Kusto Query Language](/azure/data-explorer/kusto/query/) to explore the data that you have ingested from the Eventstream and blob storage.
+In this module, you'll write queries using [Kusto Query Language](/azure/data-explorer/kusto/query/) to explore the NYC Taxi data and the location data.
 Kusto Query Language is a powerful tool to explore your data and discover patterns, identify anomalies and outliers, create statistical modeling, and more.
 The query uses schema entities that are organized in a hierarchy similar to SQLs: databases, tables, and columns.
 A KQL query is a read-only request to process data and return results.
 The request is stated in plain text, using a data-flow model that is easy to read, author, and automate.
-Kusto queries are made of one or more query statements.
-You're going to write some simple KQL queries to get familiar with the language and discover its power and simplicity.

-Run the following queries in the new KQL Queryset you have created.
-Copy/paste each query into your environment, select the query and then select **Run**.

 ## Query data

 The first step in data analysis is often to take a look at a subset of the data itself.